Nirav1210/credit-card-checkout-form/README.md

 # credit-card-checkout-form
-A credit card checkout form page using vue.js
+A credit card checkout form using vue.js
 - This project is created with `Vue CLI 3` ( [link](https://cli.vuejs.org/) )
 - This project is an implementation of the following design. ( [Link](https://dribbble.com/shots/4845299-Daily-UI-Credit-Card-Checkout) )